spmasterman/tutor-directory/README.md

 Jetbrains PHPStorm displays "green" on all files.

+PHPMD, CRAP and CodeSniffer are all a bit chatty, Ive been working on beating the error count down - but at some point the code just needs to be deployed...

 ### Model Classes
 I have as a conscious decision moved ALL entityManager stuff out of the controllers, preferring a "Model" class that handles the interaction with the persistence layer.
-This is a fairly typical thing to do if you are creating bundles for external consumption (so that the end user can decide if they want to use ODM or ORM etc).
-It makes for very simple controllers in general so I do it even though the chances of these bundles being reused is close to zero.
-It might mean more boilerplate code than you are used to (lots of empty repository classes, Type-hinted re-declarations of a BaseModel class etc.)
+(Ta fairly typical thing to do if you are creating bundles for external consumption - so that the end user can decide if they want to use ODM or ORM etc).
+It makes for very simple controllers in general but it might mean more boilerplate code than you are used to (lots of empty repository classes, Type-hinted re-declarations of a BaseModel class etc.)

+Some classes seem to gather dependencies on LOADS of entities.
+So there's a stack of private function getXXXManager() definitions at the bottom.
+I probably should create an ModelManagerFactory that will spit these typehinted classes out.
+Not entirely sure how to go about it.
+Seems like I'd just be producing a sub-DI container, that was type hinted and statically defined.
+Which seems a little pointless.
+Perhaps I could grab the class from the service definition somehow?
+Would love to see how this is handled in the wider Symfony world.
+Another refactor for another day perhaps...

 ### Repository Classes
 There are Repository classes for all entities, only one or two are used (Tutor, Rate, Currency) but its a pattern I